stargate/stargate/README.md

 # Stargate

-An open source data gateway.
+An open source data API gateway.

-Stargate is a data gateway deployed between client applications and a database.
+Stargate is a data gateway deployed between client applications and a Cassandra database.
-It's built with extensibility as a first-class citizen and makes it easy to use a database for any application workload by adding plugin support for new APIs, data types, and access methods.
+For developers, it makes it easy to use Cassandra for any application workload by adding plugin support for new APIs, data types, and access methods - even secondary database models.
+It's built with extensibility as a first-class citizen to enable rapid innovation.
+For operators, stargate introduces microservice architecture, allowing independent deployment and scale of storage nodes, API Service nodes, and coordinator nodes in Cassandra clusters.

 - For information about how to use Stargate, visit [stargate.io](https://stargate.io/)
 - To learn how to participate in our community, visit our [community page](https://stargate.io/community)